 *Agave species are very easy to grow in the ground where they are cold hardy and in pots where they are not.
 There are a lot of potting soil recipes online and many people develop their own with experience and what is readily available.
 Read the ingredients on the bag and always start with a base of a reliable brand name potting soil.
 I always use either Miracle Grow or Schultz Potting soil because I can buy it in large bags.
 They also offer cactus soil in smaller bags with similar ingredients.
-I used 2 parts potting soil with 1 part additional perlite and 1 part chicken grit.
+I am not sure what all I put in the potting soil when I lived in Mississippi, but here I used 2 parts potting soil with 1 part additional perlite and 1 part chicken grit.
 After reading that cactus and succulent enthusiasts were recommending pumice in place of perlite and grit, I decided to try it.
 So, in late in 2018 I purchased a bag of pumice online from General Pumice.
 I have been using a combination of about 50% potting soil and 50% pumice with favorable results.

 Although Agave americana is a native of Arizona, New Mexico, and Texas, they are grown worldwide as an ornamental.
 That has led to them becoming naturalized in many other countries.
 There are four accepted subspecies, that I know of, and several popular cultivars.
 A few have received the Royal Horticultural Society’s Award of Garden Merit.